DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-enabling-pupil-learning/autumn-week-5-ect-learning-intentions-and-introduction.md

 ## Introduction

-You have already learnt how teachers can have a dramatic effect on pupils’ success at school and their later life chances, particularly for the most disadvantaged pupils.
+You have already learnt how teachers can have a dramatic effect on pupils' success at school and their later life chances, particularly for the most disadvantaged pupils.
 This week you will see how teachers can influence wider outcomes, which are important both in their own right and because they are associated with long-term success in education.
 This includes self-regulation, motivation and resilience.